Making project management indispensable for business results(R)

 PMI also promotes career and professional development and offers certification, networking and community involvement opportunities.

-For almost 40 years, PMI has advanced the careers of practitioners who make project management indispensable for business results.
+For over 50 years, PMI has advanced the careers of practitioners who make project management indispensable for business results.